lijok/docs/decision-records/5-simple-cicd-workflows.md

 We will utilize CI/CD simply for invoking a script, on a parallelized environment, in response to events.

-An example of a simple, paralellized GitHub Actions CI/CD workflow:
+An example of a simple, parallelized GitHub Actions CI/CD workflow:
 ```yml
 name: test
 on: